tagoWorks/akod/README.md

 4. Open the `config.json` file with notepad or another text editor, and input all the values
    * token: Your discord bot token
    * ownerID: The owner's user ID (will be allowed to add licenses, remove cooldowns, and delete validated accounts)
-   * onlySendIn: The channel ID's where the bot will be allowed to resond
+   * onlySendIn: The channel ID's where the bot will be allowed to respond
    * logChannel: The channel ID where the bot will send license validation logs
    * GITUSERNAME: Your GitHub account username
    * GITSTORAGEREPO: The repository where the accounts and active licenses will be stored